top of page

 My theory in regard to this issue is that examination isn't that grandiose in importance anymore, because philosophy isn't that imperative anymore, like other fields of knowledge.
 One of the reasons is because the former isn't as accurate as the latter.
 The functionality of philosophy has drastically changed over human history, to the point that much of its role has been taken by science.

 It was before capitalism emerged as the typical mindset of many.
 Socrates and many others didn't care about making as much money as possible, as some of us may do.
-They cared more about the wonders of reality, and the desire to understand them.
+Rather, they cared more about the wonders of reality, and the desire to understand them (AKA Metaphysics).
 They cared less about the profitability of these functions because they valued depth over revenue.

 To put it simply, examining one's life isn't that relevant anymore when you can search online about things regarding your situation, receive a professional diagnosis from a doctor, learn the effect of your nutrition on your body, and better yet, learn who you are from a psychologist.